Vascular Surgery Qualifying Exam - Overview

 - To be eligible for this exam, applicants must:

-- Accredited Program: Have satisfactorily completed a program in vascular surgery accredited by the Accreditation Council for Graduate Medical Education (ACGME) or the Royal College of Physicians and Surgeons of Canada (RCPSC).
+- Accredited Program: Have satisfactorily completed a training program in vascular surgery accredited by the Accreditation Council for Graduate Medical Education (ACGME) or the Royal College of Physicians and Surgeons of Canada (RCPSC).

-- Training Time: Have acquired no fewer than 48 weeks of full-time surgical experience in each residency year.
+- Training Time: Have acquired no fewer than 48 weeks of full-time surgical experience in each year of the training program.
 See Leave Policy for further details.

 - Number of Programs: Have completed their vascular surgery training at no more than two programs.
 For integrated programs, the final two years must be completed at the same institution.
 For independent programs, the final 18 months must be completed at the same institution.
 Individuals in independent programs must also have completed their general surgery residency at no more than three programs.

 - Professional Activity: Be actively and primarily engaged in the practice of vascular surgery as indicated by holding full surgical privileges in this discipline at an accredited health care institution, or be currently engaged in pursuing additional graduate education in another recognized surgical specialty.
 An exception to this requirement is active military duty.

 - Operative Log: Submit an operative experience report as surgeon and assistant surgeon that is deemed acceptable to the ABS, not only as to volume, but as to spectrum and complexity of cases.
 This includes at least 250 major vascular reconstructions.
 Cases must be from the applicant's vascular surgery residency or fellowship and verified by the program director.

 - Adhere to the ABS Ethics and Professionalism Policy.